-Any interested State may obtain legal and technical assistance in incorporating the Ottawa Convention into national law by contacting the ICRC Advisory Service on IHL in Geneva:
+Any interested State may obtain legal and technical assistance in incorporating the Ottawa Convention into national law by contacting the ICRC Advisory Service on IHL in Geneva :

-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Afghanistan (11 September 2002) 30 April 2005 "Afghanistan is currently in the process of developing a new Constitution and legal system, upon which all mine action legislation must be basedDuring the next reporting period the Ministry of Justice shall receive assistance from treaty implementation officers and legal experts from UNMAPA [UN Mine Action Programme in Afghanistan] as well as UNMAS [UN Mine Action Service] and ICRC to develop appropriate domestic legislation and penal sanctions in accordance with the Convention."
+State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Afghanistan (11 September 2002) 30 April 2006 "Afghanistan is currently in the process of developing a new Constitution and legal system, upon which all mine action legislation must be basedDuring the next reporting period the Ministry of Justice shall receive assistance from treaty implementation officers and legal experts from UNMAPA [UN Mine Action Programme in Afghanistan] as well as UNMAS [UN Mine Action Service] and ICRC to develop appropriate domestic legislation and penal sanctions in accordance with the Convention."
+Additional information given regarding mine action legislation in the 2006 report.
 2005 LM Report: A national mine action law was drafted in September 2004.
-Albania (29 February 2000) 30 April 2006 Decision of the Council of Ministers No 269, dated 25.05.2000 "On Ban of Use, Storage, Production and Transfer of the APF and their Destruction.
+Albania (29 February 2000) 30 April 2006 confirmed 16 April 2007 Decision of the Council of Ministers No 269, dated 25.05.2000 "On Ban of Use, Storage, Production and Transfer of the APF and their Destruction.
 Order of the Minister of Defense No.140 dated 23.04.2001 "On Destruction of the APM recorded in the inventory of the Albanian Armed Forces", initiated the Albanian APM Stockpile Destruction Programme.
 Law no. 9515 dated 18.04.2006 on "The implementation of the convention on the Ban of use, storage, production and transfer of the anti-personnel mines and their destruction" approved by Parliament.
 2005 Report: A humanitarian demining law was drafted for parliamentary approval after elections in July 2005.
-The Law adopted in Apri 2006 provides for civil penalties and refers to two provisions in the penal code, Articles 278 and 278a (see Article 9(1))
+The Law adopted in April 2006 provi for civil penalties and refers to two provisions in the penal code, Articles 278 and 278a (see Article 9(1))